 I started doing Yoga/Qigong in early December 2016 because I lost a bet and I’m not ashamed to admit that.
 It was the best thing that ever happened to me in hindsight.
 If you know me, you’ll know I’ve got more issues than a magazine, but many of those issues have significantly decreased because I started doing these two things.
-My best friend who saw what a nervous wreck I was during my final exams last year, so he suggested that I try going to Yoga and Qigong once a week.
+My best friend who saw what a nervous wreck I was during my final exams last year suggested that I try going to Yoga and Qigong once a week.
 I agreed to go with him because I had always wanted to try Yoga, but I never made time for it.
 I have since learned the importance of taking care of my mind, body, and spirit.

 3. I have increased my flexibility.